Home/Blog/Chronic Care/ENT/Eye Floaters: Overview, Symptoms and Causes

 • Small shapes or loops settle into place and eventually disappear.

-Are Eye Floaters (the black spot in the eye) in the eyes inherited?
+Are Eye Floaters (the black spot in the eye) in the Eyes Inherited?

 As people get older, they may develop floaters in their eyes.
 Causes of floaters can result in retinal tears or detachment, which may be inherited.
 You may be at a higher risk of developing retinal detachment or tears if you have a family history of them.
 Floaters and flashes in the eyes could indicate retinal detachment or tears.